raspberrypilearning/jazzy-jumpers/en/step_6.md

 Then, set the costume to the value of the variable `jumper`{:class="blockdata"}, which now holds the random number.

 ![Save as variable](images/save-as-variable.gif)

++ Click the green flag and check that your jumper background still chooses a random colour each time.

++ Add some code to the other three sprites so that their costume number is remembered.